-Rwanda: French Probe of Bisesero Massacre Long Overdue But Welcome
+Rwanda: French Probe of Bisesero Massacre Long Overdue but Welcome

-The Paris Court of Appeal in France has ordered a probe into the complicity or inaction of French troops who were deployed in Rwanda in 1994, in the massacre of Tutsi in the former Bisesero area in south-west Rwanda where they operated.
+The Paris Court of Appeal in France last week ordered a probe into the complicity or inaction of French troops who were deployed in Rwanda in 1994, in the massacre of Tutsi in the former Bisesero area in south-west Rwanda where they operated.

 The French troops were at the height of the 1994 Genocide against the Tutsi, deployed to Rwanda as part of what was then called 'Operation Tourqouise' ostensibly a humanitarian mission, but ended up abetting the very killings that they had come to stop.